jenndiaz/jenndiaz/README.md

-# 👩🏼‍💻 Jennifer Grenier Diaz - Full Stack Software Engineer 🏔
+# 👩🏼‍💻 Jennifer Grenier Diaz - Software Engineer 🏔
 * I am passionate about web development that is accessible and inclusive
 * I am currently based in Fort Collins, Colorado
 * When not at my computer I enjoy mountain miking, skiing, and hiking